Cralence/My_Tempt_Repo/README.md

 ---

-This is the official repository of **UniMuMo**, a unified music, motion and text generation model.
+This is the official repository of **BlaBlaBla**, a unified music, motion and text generation model.
 In this repository, we present model and data processing code, as well as the model weights.

 ---